mapnik/mapnik.github.com/download/index.markdown

 Download a snapshot as a [zip archive](https://github.com/mapnik/mapnik/zipball/master).

 ### Installing

 See platform specific notes at [Mapnik Wiki](https://github.com/mapnik/mapnik/wiki/Mapnik-Installation).

-Se also the detailed [Install guide](https://github.com/mapnik/mapnik/blob/master/INSTALL.md) for the development code.
+See also the detailed [Install guide](https://github.com/mapnik/mapnik/blob/master/INSTALL.md) for the development code.

+### Older releases

+See the listing at [the github downloads](https://github.com/mapnik/mapnik/downloads).